 - 1 lb whitefish, cut into 1/2 inch cubes

 - 1 cup half & half

 - 1/2 tsp coarse salt, more to taste

 - 1/4 tsp white pepper

 - 1/2 cup cooked bacon, crumbled or diced, cooked pancetta (for topping; optional)

 Heat a stockpot over medium heat.
 Add the butter and, when it's melted, add the onions and celery.
 Cook, stirring occasionally, about 5 minutes.
 Add the flour and whisk until it's smooth, cooking for another minute (this will allow the raw flour taste to cook out).

 Slowly pour in 1/2 cup of the chicken broth, whisking constantly, until it's smooth.
 Add the potatoes, remaining chicken broth, and creamed corn to the pot and stir well.
 Bring to a gentle boil, reduce the heat to keep it at a simmer, and cook for 10 minutes.

-Add the scallops, shrimp, fish, and clams; stir gently.
+Add the scallops, shrimp, fish, clams, and half & half; stir gently.
 Simmer another 10 minutes.